av1518/llm-chat/README.md

 ```bash
 streamlit run src/main.py
 ```
 This will open the web UI on the browser.
+To quit a chat session use `Ctrl+C` on the terminal.

 ## Contributing